ToshioCP/Gtk4-tutorial/src/abstract.src.md

 #### License

-The license of this repository is GPL and written in [Section1](sec1.src.md).
+The license of this repository is written in [Section1](sec1.src.md).

-But new licenses, one of which is GFDL1.3 for documents and the other is GPL3 for programs, are under consideration.
-The decision will be made on 15/April/2023.
+In short,

+- GFDL1.3 for documents
+- GPL3 for programs